OpenDSA/OpenDSA/RST/en/FLSlides/DPDA.rst

    | The language accepted by our new PDA is :math:`a^nb^nc^n`.
      But this is not a CFL.
 Contradiction!
 Thus there is no deterministic PDA :math:`M` such that :math:`L(M) = L`.
-     Q.E.D.

-.. slide:: A New Model of the Universe
+.. slide:: A New Model of the FL Universe

    Based on this information, we now can update our model of the Formal Languages Universe.